Extreme Heat

 • Socially disadvantaged individuals such as those who are isolated, have low income or are homeless

-• Newcomers to Canada (e.g. tourists, immigrants) that may not be acclimatized
+• Newcomers to Canada (e.g. tourists, immigrants) who may not be acclimatized

 How to stay safe